TheCandidStartup/TheCandidStartup.github.io/_drafts/aws-reinvent-2023.md

 [YouTube](https://youtu.be/PMfn9_nTDbM?si=nkBa4A-K__BxFtX0)

 AWS CEO "shares his perspective on cloud transformation".
-Highlighting innovation in data, infrastructure, AI and ML.
+"Highlighting innovation in data, infrastructure, AI and ML".

+Apart from the S3 Express One Zone and zero ETL announcements, this is dominated by AI and in particular AWS playing catch up with OpenAI.
 * Partnership with Salesforce
 * 80% of "unicorn" startups on AWS
 * Segways into the standard AWS pitch